basicallydan/danhough.com/freelance/index.markdown

 ### What tools do you use?

-While developing I mostly use Sublime Text 3, and I design almost everything that requires design work in Sketch.
+While developing I mostly use VSCode, and I design almost everything that requires design work in Sketch.
 I often use [Marvel](https://marvelapp.com/) for creating design/interaction prototypes, and [Interfake](https://github.com/basicallydan/interfake) for API prototypes.

 ### What technologies do you use?

-Most of the time I build backends with NodeJS, with various libraries like Express, Mongoose and some of [my own stuff](https://github.com/basicallydan/interfake).
-On the frontend, I'm very familiar with Backbone, Underscore, Knockout and jQuery, but I'm comfortable using most of the main MV* frameworks such as Ember or Angular.
+Most of the time I build backends with Ruby on Rails, or NodeJS, with various libraries like Express, Mongoose and some of [my own stuff](https://github.com/basicallydan/interfake).
+On the frontend, I'm very familiar with React, Backbone, Underscore, Knockout and jQuery, but I'm comfortable using most of the main MV* frameworks such as Ember or Angular.
 For automation I use gulp, or good old fashioned makefiles.

 ### Are there any kinds of projects you'd prefer?